-Because of the everyday pressures of working life and, indeed, budgetary pressures, it is very easy to fall into the trap of simply accepting that the specification promised by the belt supplier will be what you actually receive on site.
+Because of the everyday pressures, it is very easy to fall into the trap of simply accepting that the specification being promised by the belt supplier will be what you actually receive on site.
 The same applies to the level of performance and quality standards claimed by the supplier.
-As I explained earlier, just because there is a test method or quality standard reference shown alongside а particular characteristic it does not necessarily will actually meet that ultra standard. light This may sound very ubber cynical but blind acceptance mean that the belt supplied
+As I explained earlier, just because there is a test method or quality standard reference shown alongside a particular characteristic it does not necessarily mean that the belt supplied will actually meet that standard.